mskl/docker-deep-learning/README.md

 git clone git@github.com:mskl/docker-deep-learning.git
 ```

-Enter the folder and clone your project
+Enter the folder and clone your project.
+If you want to run multiple projects, clone this dir, rename it to something else and then rename it again for different projects.
 ```bash
 cd docker-deep-learning
 git clone git@github.com:mskl/deepdream.git